 Most, but far from all, logicians and mathematicians accept "classical logic," which can be vaguely defined as the logic of Russell and Whitehead's Principia Mathematica, together with related developments.
 The logic is not many-valued (having three or more values to be well formed formula, such as "true", "false" and "indeterminate"), but instead has two and only two values "true" and "false" (all propositions are either true or false).
-Quantification-quantifiers are operators which indicate whether a statement is general (universal quantifier) or particular (existential quantifier)--occurs only over existent objects, not non-existing "objects" such as "the round square" or the "present King of the USA."
+Quantification-quantifiers are operators which indicate whether a statement is general (universal quantifier) or particular (existential quantifier)-occurs only over existent objects, not non-existing "objects" such as "the round square" or the "present King of the USA."
 Most importantly, in classical logic it is a necessary and a sufficient condition for an argument to be valid, that in every possible world (or complete interpretation), if the premises of the argument are true, then the conclusion must also be true (Read, 1988: p.
 31).

 The classical account of validity means that all arguments with a necessarily true conclusion, and all arguments with a necessary false conclusion or (according to classical logic) inconsistent premises, are valid.
 On this account, a contradiction logically implies anything.
 Let "&" mean "and", and "~" mean "not", then p & ~p, therefore q is classically valid and can be proved to be so (Read, 1988).
-Relevant or relevance logics reject these inferences, because the logicians championing these positions believe that there should be a "logical content" connection between these premises and the conclusion of a deductively valid argument $X \rightarrow Y$ (where " $\rightarrow$ " means "implies"), where the "logical content" of the conclusion is contained in the premises (Anderson & Belnap, 1975; Routley et al., 1982; Iseminger, 1980).
-A movement in modern formal logic associated with relevant or relevance logics are paraconsistent logic (and mathematics) which holds that there are propositions for which X and ~X are both true, true contradictions.
-If there were true contradictions, and no "logical content" restrictions on logical implications, then p & ~p $\rightarrow$ q would be counter-modelled, for the premises could be true and the conclusion, an arbitrary proposition q, could be false (Priest, 2006).
-We will look at the significance of the so-called logico-semantical paradoxes and paraconsistency shortly in this context.
+Relevant or relevance logics reject these inferences, because the logicians championing these positions believe that there should be a "logical content" connection between these premises and the conclusion of a deductively valid argument $X \to Y$ (where " \to " means "implies"), where the "logical content" of the conclusion is contained in the premises (Anderson & Belnap, 1975; Routley et al., 1982; Iseminger, 1980).
+A movement in modern formal logic associated with relevant or relevance logics are paraconsistent logic (and mathematics) which holds that there are propositions for which X and X are both true, true contradictions.
+If there were true contradictions, and no "logical content" restrictions on logical implications, then $X \to Y$ and $X \to Y$ would be counter-modelled, for the premises could be true and the conclusion, an arbitrary proposition $X \to Y \to Y$ are paradoxes and paraconsistency shortly in this context.
 It is time now to begin to examine the problems that modern formal logic and mathematics faces (Smith et al., 2023).